Are your healthy eating choices causing conflict in your marriage?

-(By the way, yes, sometimes it's the wife who doesn't “get it”, but it seems like more often it's the husband, so those are the gender terms I'll use here.)
+(By the way, yes, sometimes it's the wife who doesn't “get it”, but more often it's the husband, so those are the gender terms I'll use here.)

 Do you want your kids to have a shorter life expectancy than yours?

 I'm sure you've noticed that things are not going well out there.
-How many people do you know who struggle with obesity, anxiety, depression, diabetes, sleep issues, digestive troubles, behavior or learning issues, infertility and so much more?
+How many people do you know who struggle with obesity, anxiety, diabetes, sleep issues, digestive troubles, infertility, cancer and other chronic diseases?

 Not by watching you eat junk food!

-If you really don't have the motivation, the self-control or the willingness to cut the junk food or fast food indulgences down to a reasonable level, then at the very least, for your kids, at least only eat it during your workday or somewhere away from the their eyes, and be sure to ditch the evidence out of your car before you get home.
+If you really don't have the motivation or self-control to cut out the junk and avoid fast food indulgences, then for your kids, at least only eat it during your workday or somewhere away from the their eyes, and be sure to ditch the evidence out of your car before you get home.
 Although even that may not be wise advice, because kids are great detectives and they'll eventually find you out.
 Then you'll be a hypocrite and they'll think eating that way is okay as long as it's hidden, and that's certainly not a healthy attitude to cultivate around eating.

-It's not like you can never enjoy treats again.
+It's not like you can never enjoy treats or other favorite foods again!

-I'll bet your spouse would be willing to make you healthIER homemade treats, which truly taste so much better!
-There are other healthier options to the junk you like, that are just as delicious, especially these days, and I'm sure your wife would love to prove it to you.
+I'll bet your spouse would be willing to make you healthier homemade treats, which truly taste so much better!
+There are many other ingredients to replace the rotten ones that are just as delicious, especially these days, and I'm sure your wife would love to prove it to you.

-Take it from someone who used to be a fast food junkie: after eating real food that nourishes your body, soon you don't even want the crap anymore.
-Eventually it all just tastes fake once you're used to the real stuff.
+Take it from someone who used to be a fast food junkie: after eating real food that nourishes your body, soon you don't even want the junk anymore.
+Eventually it all just tastes fake.
 Of course you don't believe me, though, because until you find out for yourself how much better real food is, it's too hard to believe.
-Not that you'll love everything, but if your mind is open (remember you're not a toddler), I'll bet you'll like a LOT of it.
+It's not that you'll love everything, but if your mind is open (remember you're not a toddler), I'll bet you'll like a LOT of it.
 You love butter, right?!
-Butter is real food!
-That's a great place to start, put it on everything!
+Butter is real food and that's a great place to start — put it on everything!
 Real food doesn't mean only eating kale and lentils you know.
 How about a nice big grass-fed steak fried in butter?
-Or bacon and eggs for breakfast?
-Guess what?
+Or pastured bacon and eggs for breakfast, because guess what?
 Those are good for you!
-Even if you don't like many vegetables, make sure the ones you do eat are served with healthy fats and pastured meats and they'll not only taste great, they'll be more nutritious too.
+Even if you don't like many vegetables, make sure the ones you do eat are served with plenty of healthy fats and pastured meats and they'll not only taste great, they'll be more nutritious too.
 Eating well isn't a sacrifice, not at all!